The Importance of Retainers

 It is an exciting day when you get your braces off.
 Once your beautiful healthy smile is achieved, your braces will be removed and you will move into the retention phase of your orthodontic treatment.
 Retention is a critical part of your orthodontic journey as it preserves your smile and keeps your teeth from moving back out of alignment.
 You have put hard work into achieving your smile and so it makes sense that you would want to maintain it.

 An impression is taken of your new smile once your braces are removed.
 The retainer is then custom made for your smile and adjusted periodically by Dr. Hamer to keep your teeth in the desired position.
-Hamer & Hamer Orthodontics suggest the following tips to ensure that your retention plan is successful:
+Hamer & Glassick Orthodontics suggest the following tips to ensure that your retention plan is successful:

 - Wear your retainer at all times, until the doctor instructs otherwise.